antrea-io/antrea/docs/ovs-pipeline.md

 dropped much earlier in the pipeline ([SpoofGuardTable]).
 In the future, we may need to support more cases for L2 multicast / broadcast traffic.

-### CnpIngressRuleTables (85-89)
+### AntreaPolicyIngressRuleTables (85, 89)

-These tables are very similar to [CnpEgressRuleTables], but implement the ingress rules of the CNP.
-Depending on the tier to which the CNP belongs to, the rules will be installed in a table corresponding to that tier.
-The ingress CNP table to tier mappings is as follows:
+These two tables are very similar to [AntreaPolicyEgressRuleTables], but implement the ingress rules of Antrea Policies.
+Depending on the tier to which the policy belongs to, the rules will be installed in a table corresponding to that tier.
+The ingress table to tier mappings is as follows:

 ```
-1. Emergency tier -> EmergencyIngressRuleTable(85)
-2. SecurityOps tier -> SecurityOpsIngressRuleTable(86)
-3. NetworkOps tier -> NetworkOpsIngressRuleTable(87)
-4. Platform tier -> PlatformIngressRuleTable(88)
-5. Application tier -> ApplicationIngressRuleTable(89)
+Application tier -> DefaultTierIngressRuleTable(89)
+All other tiers  -> MultiTierIngressRuleTable(85)
 ```

-Again for this table, you will need to keep in mind the CNP [specification](#antrea-network-policy-crd-implementation) that we are using.
+Again for these two tables, you will need to keep in mind the ACNP [specification](#antrea-networkpolicy-crd-implementation) that we are using.
-Since the example CNP resides in the Application tier, if you dump the flows for table 89, you should see something like this:
+Since the example ACNP resides in the Application tier, if you dump the flows for table 89, you should see something like this:
 ```
 1. table=89, priority=64990,ct_state=-new+est,ip actions=resubmit(,105)
-2. table=89, priority=11800,conj_id=1,ip actions=drop
+2. table=89, priority=58600,conj_id=1,ip actions=drop
-3. table=89, priority=11800,ip,nw_src=10.10.1.7 actions=conjunction(1,1/3)
+3. table=89, priority=58600,ip,nw_src=10.10.1.7 actions=conjunction(1,1/3)
-4. table=89, priority=11800,ip,reg1=0x19c actions=conjunction(1,2/3)
+4. table=89, priority=58600,ip,reg1=0x19c actions=conjunction(1,2/3)
-5. table=89, priority=11800,tcp,tp_dst=80 actions=conjunction(1,3/3)
+5. table=89, priority=58600,tcp,tp_dst=80 actions=conjunction(1,3/3)
 6. table=89, priority=0 actions=resubmit(,90)
 ```

-As for [CnpEgressRuleTables], flow 1 (highest priority) ensures that for established connections packets go straight to [L2ForwardingOutTable], with no other match required.
+As for [AntreaPolicyEgressRuleTables], flow 1 (highest priority) ensures that for established connections packets go straight to [L2ForwardingOutTable], with no other match required.